Understanding the List Entry

 Reasons for Designation

-These summarise the primary reasons that a building or site was added to the List and why a site possesses special significance.
+These summarise the primary reasons why a building or site was added to the List and in what way a site meets the criteria.
 The principal claims to interest are generally set out in bullet-points.
-For older listings, this overarching summary might be a sentence or two at the very end.
+For slightly older listings, this overarching summary might be a sentence or two at the very end, but for the large majority of entries there is no summary at all.

 As with the Summary section above, it will say ‘Legacy Record – This information may be included in the List Entry Details’ if the entry predates 2010.

-This will usually set out a history of the building or site.
+Where it exists, this will usually set out a brief history of the building or site.
 It introduces the reader to its history by outlining its origins and development.

-It might include information on the architect or figures associated with the house.
+It might include information on the architect or figures associated with a house, for example.
 It might also summarise the asset type generally, for example summarising the development of round barrows, to which the entry belongs.

 Details of later alterations or excavation history of the site might be included here.

-It is not intended to be a full history of a building, monument or landscape and you should refer to Selected Sources (below) for further information, as well as the relevant Selection Guide .
+It is not intended to be a full history of a building, monument or landscape and you should refer to Selected Sources (below) for further information, as well as the relevant Selection Guide.
+Listing is more thorough for modern entries, but for the vast majority, the reader is encouraged to look elsewhere.

 As with the sections above, if the List entry has been generated from one of our Legacy Systems then all the information we have is likely to be contained within the Details section below.

-The Details section within the List entry Description describes the assets form, materials, development, style, design and layout, as relevant to that type of building, monument or landscape.
-It's not an exhaustive description, but a summary of the main features of the building or site.
-In particular it'll describe the features that led to its inclusion on the List.
+The Details section within the List entry Description describes the asset's form, materials, development, style, design and layout, as relevant to that type of building, monument or landscape.
+It is not an exhaustive description, but a summary of the main features of the building or site.

 For listed buildings, this section will generally include the building type, date, architect, materials, plan, exterior and interior details and subsidiary features.